ttyagi08/Non-Playstore-App-Risk-Evaluator-/README.md

 </p>
   </p>

-* A tool for automatic Risk Detection.
+* A tool for Automatic Risk Detection.

 * Upload your .apk files and this tool will tell if the app is risky or safe to use, based on the permissions and libraries.